Gooey Chocolate Orange Brownie Cookies are insanely decadent and delicious!!!

 Hello, hello!
 Here are those cookies I teased you with on Instagram yesterday…

-Chocolate Orange BROWNIE Cookies, to be exact.
+Chocolate and orange BROWNIE cookies, to be exact.
 They’re rich, chewy, and SO chocolatey.
 The fresh pop of orange balances everything out and adds an incredibly unique and intriguing flavor profile.
 I baked a few dozen for a party last weekend and left with nothing but crumbs and requests for the recipe!
 That’s how I measure recipe success 😉

 Tips and Tricks for Recipe Success: